-When to Settle on Your Wish List
+When to Settle on Your Home Buyers Wish list

 Whenever anyone plans a move to New York City, they tend to be in for some reality checks.
 While making a move tends to be inspiring, searching for the perfect property to live tends to cause some sticker shock, to say the least, whether you are moving in from home or abroad.
-To help you stay strong and bear the brunt of the disappointment before you even start looking for a property, here are a few tips to help you readjust your expectations.
+To help you stay active and bear the brunt of the disappointment before you even start looking for a property, here are a few tips to help you readjust your expectations.

-Be Prepared to Modify It
+Be Prepared to Modify Your WishList

 For example, while many local and foreign buyers are used to having lots of space and some yard or garden, these luxuries are rare in New York.
-You will most likely be surprised to know that even exclusive buildings have smaller spaces and fewer outdoor options than many other cities in the world.
+You will most likely be surprised to know that even exclusive buildings have smaller areas and fewer outdoor options than many other cities in the world.

 Be Prepared to Compromise

-Also be prepared to compromise on things like size, ceiling height, and even the building itself.
+Also, be prepared to compromise on things like size, ceiling height, and even the building itself.
 New York isn’t the most expensive city in the world, but it is up there.
 The price per square foot is much higher than in other places in the country and even the world, so your lifestyle may be slightly altered from the one you are used to.
 In return for your potentially smaller space, you have the city of New York at your doorstep.

 Compromise Everyone Does